 worker: 2

-Only one output.* block can be enabled at a time, and all listed hosts must be nodes in the same Elasticsearch cluster.
+Only one output.* block can be enabled at a time.
 Keep existing username, password, api_key, proxy_*, and ssl.* settings in the same output.elasticsearch block so every connection uses identical transport and authentication settings.

 worker: 2 with two hosts creates four publishing connections.
 Use a conservative value unless the cluster and network are sized for the extra parallelism.